Feb 17th, 2017

-At this point my girlfriend showed up to surprise me, and my friend decided to head back to his room.
-I was still planning on hanging around in case 800/1600 started, but we wanted food, and I figured I'd drive her home and let her have the car for the rest of the day.
+At this point my girlfriend took a cab over to surprise me, and my friend decided to head back to his room.
+I was still planning on hanging around in case 800/1600 started, but my girl and I were hungry, and I figured I'd drive her home so she could have the car for the rest of the day.
 I inform the floor-person of what I'm doing and ask that I be contacted if the big game begins to form.
 He assures me it won't be a problem.

-Of course I'm tragic, and what winds up happening is we begin driving home, my gf says she's thinking about just staying at Commerce with me and getting some work done on her laptop.
-I suggest we just turn around and eat in the restaurant, but she wants to let the dogs pee which is reasonable of course.
-I know in my gut I'm being an idiot, and sure enough 90 minutes later I'm locked out of the 800/1600 with no warning; I totally deserve this.
+Naturally I'm tragic, and what winds up happening is we begin driving home when my gf mentions that she's thinking about just staying at Commerce with me, and getting some work done on her laptop.
+I suggest we head back now and eat at the casino restaurant, but she wants to let the dogs out, which is obviously reasonable.
+I know in my gut that I'm being an idiot for leaving the casino, and sure enough, 90 minutes later I'm locked out of the 800/1600 game with no heads up or warning; I totally deserve this.

 I play some 25/50 PLO in the meantime, and do fine ( PLO results under 50/100 not included in these posts ) when old FTP Pro shows up and suggests starting a HU 400/800 Super Stud 8/Badeucey mix which sounds great!
 I treaded water in SS8, but I'm on a huge 'impossible to make a Badugi in Badeucey' dry spell, and my opponent is having a field day with 9/9s.